Aditi242005/Analog-IC-Design/README.md

   <img width="2159" height="2289" alt="image" src="https://github.com/user-attachments/assets/90932328-a7a9-445a-b290-16c8e438a8f3" />

   # **THEVENIN EQUIVALENT using OP-AMP**
+  - The Circuit demonstrates a practical application of Analog Design Principle

   <img width="1905" height="946" alt="image" src="https://github.com/user-attachments/assets/989b4d25-a221-4a3b-9a05-32e5d3c783f4" />

   # **OP-AMP**
+  - An Operational Amplifier, or Op-amp for short, is fundamentally a voltage amplifying device designed to be used with external feedback components such as resistors and capacitors between its output and input terminals.

   **Schematic of OP-AMP Model**